openshift-telco/openshift4x-poc/README.md

 # INSTALLATION

+- Create or edit `install-config.yaml` to include the pull secret obtained from [https://try.openshift.com](https://try.openshift.com)

+- Add the SSH Key to be used to access the Bootstrap Node to the `install-config.yaml`

-- Generage the Ignition files:
+- Generate the Ignition files:

     `./poc.sh ignition`